G-Node/g-node-portal/source/data_api_in_development.rst

     TBD

 -------------------
-2.6 Export datafile
+2.5 Export datafile
 -------------------

 When the file is not converted, it simply returns the originally uploaded file for download.
-When file is in native format, it can convert all underlying data into a file with the format specified and return it for download.[[BR]]
+When file is in native format, it can convert all underlying data into a file with the format specified and return it for download.

  ::

-    Request: GET /datafiles/download/<datafile_id>/?params
+    Request: GET /datafiles/<datafile_id>/export/?params

 parameters:
- * [format] - required file format
+ * [format] - required file format.
+The following formats are supported: HDF5.
+Leave this empty to download an original file.

  ::